Jessi0803/Bad_Habit_Breaker/README_COMPLETE.md

 **Technical Highlights:**
 > "This isn't just playing audio files — we're using Groq LLM to analyze your
-> behavior in real-time and generate personalized messages.
+> behavior in real-time, including cumulative daily usage, and generate
+> personalized messages.
+The AI knows how much time you've wasted today and
+> adapts its response accordingly.
+We're also using ElevenLabs' real-time TTS
+> to generate voice that matches the LLM text perfectly.
 Every intervention
-> is unique and contextual."
+> is unique, contextual, and escalates with usage."

 **Real-World Impact:**
 > "Studies show the average person wastes 2+ hours daily on distractions.